Snowzei/IoT-Sleuth/README.md

 [![Library](https://img.shields.io/badge/Library-scikit--learn-blueviolet)](https://scikit-learn.org/stable/)
 [![License](https://img.shields.io/badge/License-MIT-blue)](LICENSE)

 Welcome to the IoT Device Identification project IoT-Slueth!

+This Project was made as a POC for a master's thesis at the University of Cardiff.

 This project explores various machine learning models, including classic identifiers like Multinomial Naive Bayes, Random Forest, Decision Tree, K-Nearest Neighbors, and C-Support Vector Classification, alongside a custom neural network model trained on benign traffic.
 The goal is to accurately identify and classify IoT devices within a network.

 ## Table of Contents